jundalisay/sp/content/en/research/diogenes/lives/chapter-34.md

 Hermippus tells the same story as Timæus; and in the same spirit Heraclides, in his treatise on Diseases, relates that he was of an illustrious family, since his father bred a fine stud of horses.
 Erastothenes, in his List of the Conquerors at the Olympic Games, says, that the father of Meton gained the victory in the seventy-first olympiad, quoting Aristotle as his authority for the assertion.

 But Apollodorus, the grammarian, in his Chronicles, says that he was the son of Meton; and Glaucus says that he came to Thurii when the city was only just completed.
-And then proceeding a little further, he adds:—
+He adds:

 And some relate that he did flee from thence,
 And came to Syracuse, and on their side